What is metastatic melanoma with unknown primary?

 Melanoma commonly metastasises to the regional lymph nodes, liver, lungs, bone, or brain, spreading through lymphatic and haematogenous routes .
 It can also metastasise to the skin, either locally or to distant sites .

 For classification purposes, MUP can be separated into subcutaneous, nodal, and visceral disease, with nodal MUP being the most common.

 MUP accounts for approximately 2–9% of cases of metastatic melanoma .
 The mean age of patients presenting with MUP is in the fifth and sixth decades of life .
 It more commonly presents in men than in women.
-This gender bias is currently unexplained.
+This sex difference is currently unexplained.

 The origin of MUP is not fully understood.
 Some possible explanations are included below.